 I was pretty emotionally hardened before that day, and was used to seeing migrants who have been at sea for 2-3 days in the tropical sun, often times with no food, and sometimes without any drinking water since they left Cuba.
 Severely sunburned and dehydrated migrants by the thousands had been in front of my lens.
 But when the Coast Guard boat pulled up to the scene that day, what I saw was in a whole different league than anything I had experienced before.

 One of the migrants was so weak that he couldn’t stand, and the Coast Guard guys helped him aboard the Whaler.
 He looked like he was barely alive, but he could still speak a little.
-He told us about they’re other friend, who had slipped beneath the waves only a few hours earlier.
+He told us about their other friend, who had slipped beneath the waves only a few hours earlier.
 The second migrant, was so weak he could neither move his head or speak.
 His eyes were rolled upward and staring into space.
 We could see he was still alive, but just barely.
 My camera was recording as he was picked up and brought aboard.
 He was still alive as the Coast Guard guys started performing CPR.
 The camera never stopped filming them giving CPR as we raced towards Islamorada and waiting paramedics.

 We came alongside the Coast Guard dock as fast as could be done without crashing.
 The first migrant was helped off the boat and onto a waiting stretcher.
 I kept the camera running on the second migrant who was still receiving CPR, while looking off to the side to watch the first migrant getting medical help from paramedics.
 Thru his extremely sunburned skin, with open sores covering his emaciated body, he still had the strength to manage a small smile, with tears running down the cracked dried out skin of his face.
 He had made it to freedom.